-Going on a vacation or an extended business trip?
-You've probably bought some new things to take with you.
-But have you considered buying travel insurance?
+If you are going on a vacation or an extended business trip, then you've probably bought some new things to take with you.
+But you may also want to consider buying travel insurance.

 Although many travelers are unaware of its existence, today you can buy insurance to cover the cost of many of the things that can go wrong before or during a trip.
 Offered through travel agents, tour operators, and insurance agents, policies are sold either for a flat, per vacation price, or on a per-day-of-travel basis.

 Some policies allow you to purchase coverage against specific risks, while others package together coverage against the cost of a number of exposures that can occur on or before a trip or vacation.